Health is a human right. Period.

 About Me

 I graduated from the University of Chicago in 2019 with a Bachelor of Arts in Sociology, after which I earned a Master of Science in Biomedical Sciences from Tufts University School of Medicine.
-I have a background in mental health advocacy and LGBTQ+ activism, but in recent years, my work has shifted to focus on transgender and nonbinary advocacy and activism specifically.
-Currently, I am a medical student in the midwestern United States with plans to practice and educate students on primary care, reproductive health, and mental health in the transgender and intersex communities.
-Following medical school, I hope to pursue either a family medicine residency or combined family medicine/psychiatry residency and a master’s in medical education.
+I have a background in mental health advocacy and LGBTQIA+ activism, but in recent years, my work has shifted to focus on transgender and intersex healthcare specifically.
+Currently, I am a fourth-year medical student in the midwestern United States applying into obstetrics and gynecology, with plans to provide gender-affirming OB/GYN care and educate students about reproductive health in the transgender and intersex communities.